Access to all articles, new health classes, discounts in our store, and more!

 It also supplies moderate amounts of the other fat-soluble vitamins, A and E, as well as iron, iodine, and the B vitamins.
 Raw salmon is a good source of vitamin B6 (which is easily destroyed during cooking.)

 Buy salmon in season when ocean- and river-going fish are available.
 These are naturally pink to dark red – the darker the better.
 Sockeye salmon from the west coast is a beautiful deep color, indicating that the fish have been feeding on tiny shrimp and other algae-eating organisms, and are therefore rich in nutrients, including the Price Factor or Activator X. Farm raised salmon is fed inappropriate feed like soy meal, and is given a chemical to make their flesh pink – otherwise it is a pale cream color!

-- 1 fillet of fresh salmon, about 2 pounds
+- 1 filet of fresh salmon, about 2 pounds

 - 1 cup crispy almonds*

 - 1 bunch parsley

 - ½ teaspoon pepper